 Only 15 km away from Mývatn Nature Baths, there’s a volcanic mountain called Námafjall.
 At the foothills of Námafjall is Hverir.
 Few of the most active mud pots, mud pools, hot springs & fumaroles are present at Hverir.
 All in the same spot.

 North Iceland’s this part of the terrain is so different that you will feel like you are walking on a different planet.
 The entire patch of the land is quite barren.
 It is a fascinating site & you will easily spend at least 2 hours walking around Hverir.
-The various colours & the amalgamation of geological wonders is simply amazing.
+The various colors & the amalgamation of geological wonders is simply amazing.

 Hvítserkur rock formation is located in a little remote region of North Iceland.
 This rock formation is a quite fascinating site to see.
 Hvítserkur is not a very famous site hence you will hardly find a lot of tourists here.
 That alone makes it even more special because you can enjoy this spot in peace.